13 Oct Here are 10 reasons why Bangkok’s Chinatown is the world’s greatest Chinatown

 Chinatown is not a demarcated district but has grown organically over the past 200 years.
 Its neighborhoods boast different functions, architecture, food, products and ethnic groups.
 Some communities seem frozen in time others are in the midst of big transformations but all of them are unique and different from the rest of the city.

 Behind the veneer of urban chaos and bustling markets, you can find an intricate maze of mystic alleys surrounding communal shrines reminiscent of the old days when life was not as motorized, digital and airconditioned.

 Despite continued change and commercial vigor, Chinatown remains a complex patchwork of ethnic, philosophical, spiritual and communal life, encompassing the rich tangible and intangible heritage of the world’s largest Chinese diaspora.

 It’s the unique heritage of Thailand’s ancient merchant class and a gateway of understanding Bangkok’s past.

 There are neighborhoods such as Songwad and Sampeng considered the origins of Chinatown.
 There are traditional communities such as Trok Hua Met where communal life in tiny alleys can still be observed including the last surviving gold smiths and small scale jewellery makers.

-There are ancient communities such as Charoen Chai, Phutarej and Leng Bua Ia are fighting for survival and continue to live on for now under the threat of eviction.
+The Charoen Chai, Phutarej and Leng Bua Ia are fighting for survival and continue to live on for now under the threat of eviction.

 We will continuously develop this blog post and add link to all these communities and stories of its people and places.